Applies To: WatchGuard Cloud-managed Access Points

 - Authentication Domain — If you selected a security method that uses an enterprise RADIUS server such as WPA2 Enterprise or WPA3 Enterprise, select a configured RADIUS server from the drop-down list.
 For more information, see Access Point Authentication Domains.

 - Enable VLAN — To map your wireless network SSID to a VLAN on your network, select the Enable VLAN check box.
-For example, you can configure VLANs to separate traffic between multiple SSIDs, such as private and guest SSIDs.
+For example, you can configure VLANs to separate traffic between your SSIDs, such as private and guest SSIDs.
 You can assign a VLAN ID from 1 to 4094 for each SSID.
+For more information on VLANs and your wireless networks, see Access Points and VLANs.

 - Bridged (default) — Use a bridged network when the access point and the clients associating with the access point are in the same subnet.